After you get hired, it’s now time to face the equity research interviews.

 They assist the heads in publications of research reports.

-The head of equity research provides support and leadership in order to achieve goals and strategies set by the brokerage firm.
+The head of equity research provides support and leadership to achieve goals and strategies set by the brokerage firm.

-They also usually talk with other brokerage firms, research consultants or fund managers.
+They also usually talk with other brokerage firms, research consultants, equity research analyst, portfolio manager, or fund managers.